Some Books About Illinois Government

-Most of the early histories of the state were in effect political histories, politics and government being the essence of history as it was then practiced. the early history of the state government in particular is a cluttered chronicle of political factionalism, constitutional provisions, and finance.
+Most of the early histories of the state were in effect political histories, politics and government being the essence of history as it was then practiced.
+They are cluttered chronicles of political factionalism, constitutional provisions, and finance.
 Issues such as currency debates and banking seem arcane, and so complex as to be beyond the capacity of today’s supposedly better-educated voters to comprehend, or to care about.

 The sociologists and political scientists have done their best to explain Illinois politics.
 Daniel J. Elazar made an important investigation into political cultures of Illinois, Cities of the Prairie: The Metropolitan Frontier and American Politics (Basic Books, 1970) which casts a sociological light on Champaign-Urbana, Peoria, Springfield, and Decatur.

 A similar, if more limited treatment of culture and politics is Richard J. Jensen’s The Winning of The Midwest: Social and Political Conflict, 1888–1896 (University of Chicago Press, 1971).
 Samuel K. Gove and James D. Nowlan of the University of Illinois’s Institute of Government and Public Affairs are the authors of Illinois Politics & Government: The Expanding Metropolitan Frontier (University of Nebraska Press, 1996).

 A collection of essays on an important aspect of Illinois politics is Diversity, Conflict, and State Politics: Regionalism in Illinois (University of Illinois Press (May 1, 1989), edited by Peter Nardulli.
 The title of Gerald Leonard’s The Invention of Party Politics: Federalism, Popular Sovereignty, and Constitutional Development in Jacksonian Illinois (University of North Carolina Press, 2002) says it all.
 For the serious student.